**** Coronavirus Update****

 - To ensure all customers are treated equitably, now and in the future, we will not be offering any discounts or deferral of payments.

-- The shortage of paper products such as toilet paper can lead to additional complications for your sewer service and our sanitary sewer collection system.
-Alternative products such as “disposable wipes”, napkins, paper towels, facial tissue and other paper products should not be flushed in toilets.
+- The shortage of paper products such as toilet paper can lead to complications with your sewer service and our sanitary sewer collection system.
+Alternative products such as “disposable wipes”, napkins, paper towels, facial tissue and other paper products should NOT be flushed in toilets.
 Some products labeled as flushable do not break down causing costly and unsanitary wastewater back-ups into customer homes and businesses.

-Unfortunately there are those who are always looking to take advantage of others during challenging times such as the coronavirus outbreak.
+Unfortunately there are those who are always looking to take advantage of others during challenging times.
 Beware of fraudulent emails, texts and social media posts asking for personal information or immediate payment, and never click on suspicious links or attachments.
 If you question communications related to your water and/or sewer utility services, please contact us.

 Additional information is available from the following agencies: